"When we are constantly worrying about the future or regretting about the past, we will never be happy in the Present Moment."

 Although there are some people that believe that Wandering Thoughts are good in that it allows the Mind to "Relax." and "Clear" some things up.
 But there is a bit misunderstanding here.

 Firstly, when the Mind is Wandering, the Mind is in a state of agitation/stimulation.
 Thus in this state a lot of energy is being drained.
-We all know how much thoughts can drain our energy i.e. if w simply look back at a times where we have spent long periods of time "worrying/planning" about a future event.
+We all know how much thoughts can drain our energy i.e. if we simply look back at a times where we have spent long periods of time "worrying/planning" about a future event.

-Secondly, when the Mind is Wandering the state of the mind is a clouded one.
+Secondly, when the Mind is Wandering, the state of the mind will be a clouded one.
 And when the mind is clouded it will never be able to come up with a clear/real solutions to the problems that we wish to solve.
 It is only when we address the cause of the wandering thoughts that the "clouds" will begin to dissipate and the mind will become clear.
 And it is only from a state of Clarity that we can come up with proper / clearer / wiser solutions to our problems.
 And when our mind is super-clear we won't even have to struggle to "think" up for an answer.
 Our intuition will simply make us Know straight away of the solutions.

 Wandering thoughts are also the Deep Cause for insomnias.
 When our Mind wanders around as we try to sleep it can make us sta awake all night long.
 And the worst Wandering Thoughts are the ones in which we are not aware of.